Find and Delete Duplicate Rows in MySQL with Examples

 Delete Statement 2

-Another way to delete the duplicate rows is to select the MIN(id) in a subquery and delete other rows which are not in the list of min ids.
+Another way to delete the duplicate rows is to select the MIN(id) in a subquery and delete the other rows that are not in the list of min IDs.
 See the below SQL statement:

 DELETE FROM employees